 Mary’s background before education was in business and she has worked at the Bank of England and studied and worked in Europe including, helping with a start-up business in France.
 Mary attended comprehensive schools in Leicestershire and Rutland and completed her degree at Cambridge University and her tri-national Masters in International Business Management at Leicester De Montfort University (GB), École de Commerce Chambéry (France) and Fachhochschule Saarbrücken (Germany).

 Jonathon Peck FCMA CGMA (SLE) - Chief Financial and Operations Officer

 Jonathon joined Maiden Erlegh Trust in March 2017 and is responsible for all financial and operational functions of the Trust, as well as contributing to forming the strategic vision of the Trust.

-He is a Governor at Cove School in Farnborough, having previously been Vice-Chair of Governors at All Saints CE (Aided) Primary School and Nursery in Wokingham, and member of the Wokingham Schools Forum.
+He was previously a governor at Cove School in Farnborough, and was also Vice-Chair of Governors at All Saints CE (Aided) Primary School and Nursery in Wokingham.

 Alison Walker - Director of Inclusion and Safeguarding

 Alison is responsible for safeguarding across the Trust, and leads the Trusts Inclusion strategy.

 She is a keen maths teacher and an experienced pastoral leader who previously held the position of Deputy Headteacher - Personal Development, Behaviour and Wellbeing at Maiden Erlegh School.
 Whilst in this role her leadership of the Inclusion department resulted in the school twice being recognised as Regional Winners of the Pupil Premium Awards.
 She regularly speaks at national conferences on Inclusion topics.

 Prior to joining the Trust she was Head of House at Yateley School in Hampshire.